Saturday, February 9, 2008

 Then add:

-18 oz oatmeal [~ 6 cups, not the quick cook kind]
+18 oz oatmeal, not the quick cook kind [I use 21 oz]

-7 oz shredded coconut [~2 2/3 c - think this was based on the size of the bag, I use 2 c]
+7 oz shredded coconut [~2 2/3 c - think this was based on the size of the bag, I use 4 oz]

 1 c wheat germ [I usually omit]

-1 c chopped nuts [My favorite is to add a cup of Maple Walnuts after final baking]
+1 c chopped nuts [my favorite is to add 1 c Maple Walnuts after baking - but omit for "plain granola"]

-1 c raisins or currants [I usually use dried cranberries]
+1 c raisins or currants [I usually use dried cranberries - but omit for "plain granola"]

 Bake additional 15 minutes.
 Cool completely in pan before storing in closed container.